vigna/epserde-rs/README.md

 Deep-copy types instead are serialized and deserialized recursively, field by field.
 The basic idea in ε-serde is that *if a field has a type that is a parameter, during ε-copy deserialization the type will be replaced with its deserialization type*.
-Since this happens recursively, replacement can happen at any depth level.
+Since the deserialization type is defined recursively, replacement can happen at any depth level.
 For example, a `Vec<Vec<Vec<usize>>>` will be deserialized as a `Vec<Vec<&[usize]>>`

 This approach makes it possible to write ε-serde-aware structures that hide completely